-- □ Compactness: with dimensions of just 21.5 mm (W) x 2.8 mm (H) x 50 mm (D), compatible products can also be small, lightweight and attractive in their design. - Capacity: Its data capacity far exceeds that of a floppy disk. - Security: its lock option means you can protect your data from accidental erasure. - Versatility: memory capacity ranges from 4MB up to 128MB (the equivalent capacity of 88 floppy disks). - Reliability: by way of protecting the hardware and its contents, the number of terminals is reduced to only 10 pins.
+- □ Compactness: with dimensions of just 21.5 mm (W) x 2.8 mm (H) x 50 mm (D), compatible products can also be small, lightweight and attractive in their design. - Capacity: Its data capacity far exceeds that of a floppy disk. - Security: its lock option means you can protect your data from accidental erasure. - Versatility: memory capacity ranges from 4 MB up to 128 MB (the equivalent capacity of 88 floppy disks) and up to 1GB for Memory Stick PROTM. - Reliability: by way of protecting the hardware and its contents, the number of terminals is reduced to only 10 pins.
 This, and the overall robust structure of the stick, gives it a longer lifespan than other storage devices. - □ Durability: the same Memory StickTM can be used tens of thousands of times. - □ Forward compatibility: the Memory Stick'sTM current format is designed to be compatible with future products and higher capacity Memory SticksTM.